dgrisafe/anki-dom-csl/README.md

 ## Raw HTML

-This is how the above addresses appear without html
+This is how the above addresses appear without compiling the html.

+This is what may be copied and pasted into the References field of an Anki card.

 ```
 Blum, D. <a href="https://www.nytimes.com/2023/02/24/well/eat/ozempic-side-effects-alcohol.html">Some People on Ozempic Lose the Desire to Drink.
 Scientists Are Asking Why.</a> The New York Times (2023)